Lilly Singh: Career expansion (2015–2018)

-Continued popularity, debut book and Unicorn Island Productions (2017–2018)
+In 2016, Singh voiced miniature unicorns named Bubbles and Misty in the animated film Ice Age: Collision Course and played a cameo role in the film Bad Moms.
 In January 2017, she won a People's Choice Award for "Favorite YouTube Star".
 In September 2017, Singh won her fourth Streamy Award.
 Her first book, How to Be a Bawse: A Guide to Conquering Life, was released on March 28, 2017.
 The book reached No. 1 on the New York Times bestseller list.
-She won the award for Best Non-Fiction at the 2017 Goodreads Choice Awards.
+Singh won the award for Best Non-Fiction at the 2017 Goodreads Choice Awards.
 Her 2017 world tour was centered around the book release and key concepts she discussed.
-A successor book, titled Be A Triangle, was released on April 5, 2022.
+A successor book, titled Be a Triangle, was released on April 5, 2022.

 Singh was cast in HBO's film adaptation of Fahrenheit 451 after recording an audition outside an Internet café in Melbourne, Australia.
 She was in the region to promote her book and rushed the audition at her agent's urging around 2 a.m. in May 2017.
 She plays the character of Raven, "a tabloid blogger who works with the fire department to spread the ministry's propaganda by broadcasting their book-burning raids to fans".

-In October 2017, she hosted SlutWalk, an initiative started by Amber Rose.

-In November 2017, Lilly Singh was also chosen as an ambassador for Pantene shampoo and partnered with Calvin Klein.
+In October 2017, Singh hosted SlutWalk, an initiative started by Amber Rose.
+In November 2017, she was also chosen as an ambassador for Pantene shampoo and partnered with Calvin Klein.
 In 2018, Singh appeared in the music video for Maroon 5's "Girls Like You" featuring Cardi B.

 In 2018, Singh was to star in NBC pilot Bright Futures.
 The show was later cancelled by NBC and the pilot episode was left unaired.
 On April 13, 2018, Singh announced that she had launched her own production company Unicorn Island Productions.
 The company is based in Los Angeles, California.

-A Little Late with Lilly Singh, and other ventures (2019–present)
+A Little Late and other ventures (2019–present)

 In March 2019, NBC announced that Singh would host a new late night talk show, A Little Late with Lilly Singh, which succeeded Last Call with Carson Daly following its series finale later in the year.
+She promoted the show during the season finale of America's Got Talent.
 The show premiered on September 16, 2019, to positive reviews by critics.
+On May 13, 2020, NBC renewed A Little Late with Lilly Singh for a second season.
+It premiered on January 11, 2021.
+On May 6, 2021, Singh and NBC announced that A Little Late with Lilly Singh will end after 2 seasons.

 In August 2019, Singh dropped the name "Superwoman" in an Instagram post.
+Singh was also nominated for "Audience Choice Creator of the Year" at the 9th Streamy Awards.